 Nelson, M. C. and C. A. Strawhacker eds.
 2010.
 Changing histories, landscapes and perspectives: The 20th Anniversary Southwest Symposium.
 University of Colorado Press.
 Boulder.

 Swanson, S., R. Anyon, M. C. Nelson and S. Ventre.
+In Press.
 Pithouse villages, population dynamics and landscape use in the Southern Mogollon region, AD 200-900.
 Amerind Foundation, Dragoon, AZ; University of New Mexico Press.

 Nelson, M. C., M. Hegmon, K. W. Kintigh, A. P. Kinzig, B. A. Nelson, J. M. Anderies, D. A. Abbott, K. A. Spielmann, S. E. Ingram, M. A. Peeples, S. A. Kulow, C. A. Strawhacker and C. A. Meegan.
 2012.
 Long-term vulnerability and resilience: Three examples from archaeological study in the Southwestern U.S. and Northern Mexico.
 In: Cooper, J. and P. Sheets eds., Learning to Live with Climate Change: Understanding Hazards, Mitigating Impacts, Avoiding Disasters.